Poombuhar: Merchants of Puhar

 Pattinappaalai also gives an idealised description of the merchants plying their trade in Puhar (Pattinappaalai – II –199-212):

 They shunned murder, and put aside theft, pleased the gods by fire offerings,…they regarded others rights as scrupulously as their own, they took nothing more than was due to them and never gave less than was due from them.
 Trading thus in many articles of merchandise, they enjoyed an ancient heritage of prosperity and lived in close proximity to one another.

 In Buddhist literature

+The Kalabhras captured Thondaimandalam from the Pallavas during the 3rd and 4th centuries CE and subsequently expanded southward into Chola Nadu.
+They came to control much of Tamilakam, with Kaveripattinam serving as one of their capitals.
+Early Chola texts mention Achyuta Vikranta of the Kalabhras, who ruled the Chola country from Kaveripumpattinam and followed Buddhism.
+During the Kalabhra period, Jainism and Buddhism gained influence in Tamilakam.

 Buddhadatta, the 5th century writer who lived during the reign of Accutavikkante vividly describes the capital Kaveripattinam in his manuals (Pali language) as follows: